PC grants degrees three times a year: May, August, and December.

 Arts & Science Baccalaureate Service & Commencement Ceremony Lineup Procedures

-Arts & Science Baccalaureate Service lineup begins promptly at 5:30 p.m. on the sidewalk between the Smith Administration Building and Belk Auditorium.
+Arts & Science Baccalaureate Service lineup on the sidewalk between the Georgia Hall and Neville Hall no later than 5:30 p.m.
 Students will not assemble in a particular order but will be counted off to calculate an accurate number of rows needed for seating.
 In the case of inclement weather, the lineup will convene on the left side of the Belk Auditorium loggia.

 Commencement Ceremony lineup begins promptly at 9:15 a.m. on the sidewalk between Neville Hall and Georgia Hall.
 The precise ordering requires punctuality and attentiveness, which is vital to a successful lineup.
 If you are not in line at 9:15 a.m. when names are checked, you will not be allowed to walk.
 In the case of inclement weather, the lineup will convene in Mabry-Smith-Yonce Center.